 Expert committees will evaluate proposals against the standard for each assessment criterion, whereas the Multidisciplinary Assessment Committee will rate the degree to which the proposal meets each competition objective.
-Proposals should clearly present the merits and excellence of the proposed project and provide sufficient information to enable reviewers to evaluate the proposal in accordance with the six criteria and the three objectives of the 2020 Innovation Fund.
+Proposals should clearly present the merits and excellence of the proposed project and provide sufficient information to enable reviewers to evaluate the proposal in accordance with the six criteria and the three objectives of the 2023 Innovation Fund.
+Each of the objectives and criteria is discussed in more detail below.